Skip to content

 Because of noise in real field data, material balance time may not be in sequence.
 This might cause problems in derivative calculations.
 Hence, the data must be sorted in terms of increasing material balance time prior to calculating the derivative.
 The following procedure, adapted from Samandarli et al.(2012), is used for this purpose.

-In the case of complex and noisy data, Blasingame et al. [1] introduced the concepts of pressure-integral and pressure-integral difference which have become essential tools in scrutiny of well-test data throught type-curve analysis.
-Similarly, McCray (1990) presented the idea of the rate-integral and rate-integral derivative which was utilized by Blasingame and his students and colleagues for type-curve analysis of production data in various publications.
+In the case of complex and noisy data, Blasingame et al. [1] introduced the concepts of pressure-integral and pressure-integral difference, which have become essential tools for the scrutiny of well-test data through type-curve analysis.
+Similarly, McCray (1990) presented the idea of the rate-integral and rate-integral derivative, which was utilized by Blasingame and his students and colleagues for type-curve analysis of production data in various publications.

-The use of integral of the RNP \(\left(IRNP\right)\) and its derivative \(\left(IRNP'_R\right)\) was suggested by Chu et al. [6] for the study of flow-regime signature in the Wolfcamp shale.
+The use of the RNP integral and its derivative was suggested by Chu et al. [6] for the study of flow-regime signature in the Wolfcamp shale.
 For liquids, the equations are written as follows:

-The integral can be calculated using various time functions (real time, linear superposition time).
-However, it is presented here in material balance time for example purposes.
+The integral can be calculated using various time functions (real time or linear superposition time); here it is presented in material balance time for illustration.

 The discrete form of Eq. \eqref{eq:RTA-integral} is expressed in the following manner: